 Since a significant portion of our marketing and advertising expenses are driven by the number of health insurance applications submitted on our ecommerce platform, those expenses are influenced by seasonal submitted application patterns.
-As a result, in periods prior to the fourth quarter of 2013, marketing and advertising expenses related to individual and family health insurance plans have been highest in our first and third quarters, while marketing and advertising expenses related to Medicare-related plans have been highest in our third and fourth quarters.
-However, the historical trend of marketing and advertising expenses related to individual and family health insurance plans was impacted by the initial open enrollment period for individual and family plans that began in October 2013 and ended on March 31, 2014.
-These expenses, relative to historical levels, increased significantly in the fourth quarter of 2013 and first quarter of 2014, and decreased significantly during the second quarter, consistent with the respective increases and decreases in submitted applications.
+As a result, in periods prior to the fourth quarter of 2013, marketing and advertising expenses related to individual and family health insurance plans have been highest in our first and third quarters, while marketing and advertising expenses related to

+Medicare-related plans have been highest in our third and fourth quarters.
+However, these historical trends were impacted by the initial open enrollment period for individual and family plans that began in October 2013 and ended on March 31, 2014.
+Marketing and advertising expenses increased significantly in the fourth quarter of 2013 and first quarter of 2014, relative to historical levels, and decreased significantly during the second and third quarters of 2014, consistent with the respective increases and decreases in submitted applications.

-Based on these seasonal trends in years prior to 2013, historically our revenue was highest in the fourth quarter of the year and our profitability was highest in the first quarter.
-However, in connection with the initial open enrollment period for individual and family plans which began on October 1, 2013 and ended on March 31, 2014, as well as the Medicare annual enrollment period for Medicare plans in the fourth quarter of 2013, we experienced an increase in revenue in both the fourth quarter of 2013 and the first quarter of 2014.
-As a result of significantly higher marketing and advertising expenses associated with the increase in the number of individual and family health insurance applications and Medicare applications during these enrollment periods, we incurred a net loss in both the fourth quarter of 2013 and the first quarter of 2014.
-In the second quarter of 2014, we recorded a net income due to significantly lower marketing and advertising expenses associated with the decrease in the number of individual and family health the decrease in the number of individual and family health the decrease in the number of individual and family health the decrease in the number of individual and family health the decrease in the number of individual and family health insurance applications outside of the open enrollment period.
+As a result of our seasonal trends in years prior to 2013, our revenue was highest in the fourth quarter of the year and our profitability was highest in the first quarter.
+However, in connection with the initial open enrollment period for individual and family plans which began on October 1, 2013 and ended on March 31, 2014, as well as the Medicare annual enrollment period for Medicare plans in the fourth quarter of 2013, we experienced an increase in revenue in both the fourth quarter of 2013 and the first quarter of 2014 compared to the fourth quarter of 2012 and first quarter of 2013, respectively.
+However, given our significantly higher marketing and advertising expenses associated with the increase in the number of individual and family health insurance applications and Medicare related health insurance applications during the enrollment periods, we incurred a net loss in both the fourth quarter of 2013 and the first quarter of 2014, we recorded net income due to significantly lower marketing and advertising expenses associated with the increase applications outside of the open enrollment period.

 Recent Accounting Pronouncement-In May 2014, the FASB issued Accounting Standards Update No. 2014-09 (ASU 2014-09) "Revenue from Contracts with Customers."
 ASU 2014-09 supersedes the revenue recognition requirements in "Revenue Recognition (Topic 605)", and requires an entity to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
-ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
+ASU 2014-09 is effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period and can be adopted using either a full retrospective or modified retrospective approach.
 Early adoption is not permitted.
 We are currently in the process of evaluating the impact of the adoption of ASU 2014-09 on our consolidated financial statements.